 This would be near-ideal from a cortisol standpoint.

 While your specific lifestyle is of course going to differ, do your best to provide yourself with adequate rest and relaxation.
-Constant stress, whether from worrying or from frequent high-intensity training, will result in prolonged elevated cortisol with the many side effects we looked at.
+Constant stress, whether from worrying or from frequent high-intensity training, prolongs elevated cortisol with many side effects.

 Besides being fun to say, ghrelin is affectionately known as the “hunger hormone.”